 Alongside the report, the societies have launched a website that helps researchers calculate whether investing in helium conservation equipment makes economic sense based on the magnitude of their expenditures on helium.

-Helium is used in a wide variety of applications, including but not limited to semiconductor and fiber optics manufacturing, medical imaging, spectrometry, balloon lifting, leak detection, and low-temperature experiments.
+Helium is used in a wide variety of applications, such as semiconductor and fiber optics manufacturing, medical imaging, spectrometry, balloon lifting, leak detection, and low-temperature experiments.
 Although there are substitutes for helium in certain applications, the report emphasizes that there is no alternative means of reaching the extremely low temperatures necessary for certain fields of research.

 High prices and shortages have had chilling effects on research

 In recent years, the research community has been subject to volatile and increasing liquid helium prices as well as supply interruptions.
 The price for crude helium has increased by 60 percent since October 2009, and some researchers have experienced price increases of over 250 percent.

 The report also notes that the research community is especially susceptible to volatile prices and supply interruptions because it lacks the purchasing power of other helium users that comprise a larger segment of the helium market.
 In 2015, only 6 percent of global helium usage was for science and engineering applications.

 The report describes the impacts that price increases have had on researchers funded by the National Science Foundation’s Division of Materials Research (DMR).
 In the mid-2000s, low-temperature researchers supported by DMR typically spent about $15,000 or 10 percent of their grants on helium annually.
 As of 2015, some awardees were spending over $40,000 on helium annually, yet the average DMR grant size has only increased by about $10,000 since helium prices began to spike.
 This has forced some researchers to forgo hiring graduate students and skip their summer salaries in order to pay for helium.
 Others have completely abandoned areas of research that require liquid helium.